All Products

 AliyunDLFFullAccess

-Use this policy for users who perform comprehensive data lake management.
+Grants permissions to call all DLF APIs.
+This policy is suitable for users who need to perform comprehensive data lake management.

 AliyunDLFReadOnlyAccess

-Grants access to read-only DLF APIs (like List and Get).
-This policy prohibits any write or delete operations (such as Create and Delete).
+Grants read-only permissions.
+This includes permissions to call all read-only DLF APIs, such as List and Get operations.
+This policy prohibits any write or delete operations, such as Create and Delete.

-This layer controls access to data assets within DLF.
-It also governs permissions for operations related to DLF principals.
+This layer primarily controls access to and use of resources within DLF, such as data catalogs, databases, and tables.
+It also controls permissions for operations related to roles, users, and authorizations.

 Role name